afknapping/try-out-all-the-things/README.md

 # Try out all the things

-A collection of beginner-friendly, browser-based learning resources (some are even ~~intergalactic~~ interactive)
+A collection of beginner-friendly, browser-based learning resources (some are even interactive)